department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/tsgli.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Traumatic Injury Protection (TSGLI)
+title: Traumatic Injury Protection (TSGLI) | Veterans Affairs
+heading: Traumatic Injury Protection (TSGLI)
 display_title: Traumatic Injury Protection (TSGLI)
+description: You may qualify for Traumatic Servicemembers' Group Life Insurance (TSGLI) Injury Protection if you're a servicemember covered by SGLI who experienced a traumatic injury while serving in the military.
+Find out how to apply for these payments or appeal a decision that's already been made.
+keywords: tsgli
 concurrence:
 order: 3
 children: lifeInsuranceTSGLI